IgorBerman/dyn-allocation/README.md

    1. Using Marathon REST-API to find out number of running tasks(instances) of given service
    1. Updating if necessary(both scaling down and scaling up)
 1. Json descriptors are commited to git repo to maintain history
-1. Up-to-dateness are verified by the same script by comparing most important fields in service descriptor and updating if necessary(REST API once again)
+1. Up-to-dateness of other settings is verified by the same script by comparing service descriptor(pulled by Marathon REST-API) and updating if necessary

 ## Spark application config changes
 1. spark.shuffle.service.enabled = true
 1. spark.dynamicAllocation.enabled = true
 1. spark.dynamicAllocation.executorIdleTimeout = 120s
-   1. when to kill executor
+   1. when to kill idle executor
-   1. Low value - fine granularity, but maybe livelocks
+   1. Low value - fine granularity, but may cause livelocks
-   1. High value - coarse granularity, bad sharing
+   1. High value - coarse granularity, bad sharing of resources, late releases
 1. spark.dynamicAllocation.cachedExecutorIdleTimeout = 120s
    1. infinite by default and may prevent scaling down
-   1. it seems that broadcasted data falls into "cached" category
+   1. it seems that broadcasted data falls into "cached" category, so if you have broadcasts it might also prevent from releasing resources
-1. spark.shuffle.service.port = 7337
+1. spark.shuffle.service.port = 7337 - should be sound with port of external shuffle service
-1. spark.dynamicAllocation.minExecutors = 1
+1. spark.dynamicAllocation.minExecutors = 1 - the default is 0
-1. spark.scheduler.listenerbus.eventqueue.size = 500000
+1. spark.scheduler.listenerbus.eventqueue.size = 500000 - for details see SPARK-21460

 ## We still to discover external shuffle service tuning
 1. Some of them available only at spark 2.3 : SPARK-20640